24 Mar 2025

 These features make Reflect Notes a strong contender for avid readers and note-takers who want seamless integration with their reading tools—something that Evernote requires additional integrations to achieve.

 Reflect Notes also aggressively uses artificial intelligence.
 The app offers features like human-level accuracy in transcribing voice notes, generating key takeaways and action items from meeting notes, and creating article outlines from content imported via Readwise.
-Meeting notes can be synced with events from Outlook or Google Calendar, making managing and reviewing meeting-related content easier.

 The ability to save custom prompts adds further versatility, positioning Reflect Notes ahead of Evernote in the AI space despite Evernote’s association with Bending Spoons, a leading AI development company.
 While Evernote may eventually catch up, Reflect Notes holds a strong lead in this area.